observatorycontrolsystem/adaptive_scheduler/README.md

 It connects to the [Configuration Database](https://github.com/observatorycontrolsystem/configdb) to get the set of schedulable instruments.

 [Google's OR-Tools](https://developers.google.com/optimization) is now used for the scheduling kernel.
-The Dockerfile is configured to support the SCIP, CBC and GLPK free algorithms, and should support the latest GUROBI if you have a license.
-The docker-compose file is an example of how to run the container - the environment variables will need to be set to point to the proper services for it to function correctly.
-The default kernel algorithm is now SCIP, but CBC or GLPK can be specified as well using the '-k {ALGORITHM}' argument when invoking the scheduler.
+The Dockerfile is configured to support the CBC and GLPK free algorithms, and version 6.x of GUROBI if you have a license.
+The default kernel algorithm is now CBC, but GLPK or GUROBI can be specified as well using the '-k {ALGORITHM}' argument when invoking the scheduler.

 ## Prerequisites